TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 ## 2025 23rd July

 **Tasks for Today:**
-[ ] Measure performance on 1 task only, to get started.
+[x] Measure performance on 1 task only, to get started.
 Generate 8 samples for that task.
+Will use middle_training_1 .
-[ ] Carefully inspect all of that data.
+[x] Carefully inspect all of that data.
 [ ] Generate a dataset from that.
   [ ] Add de-duplication of programs if the test example is correct.
+In de-bug mode, print out info on when programs are deduped.
   [ ] Add de-duplication based on grid outputs for hindsight relabelling examples.
+In de-bug mode, print out info on when programs are deduped.
+  [ ] Add a script to remove any transductive examples.
+In de-bug mode, print out info on when examples are removed.
-[ ] Repeat for a second task to generate a validation dataset.
+[x] Repeat for a second task to generate a validation dataset, will use middle_training_1v .
 [ ] Fine-tune a model for only one task.
 [ ] Then increase up to 32 samples and repeat.
+Maybe...
 [ ] Only then, expand up to trying 50 problems and add testing of the evaluation set.

 ## 2025 22nd July